ShadowSlayer03/Cool_JavaScript_Projects/Quote Generator App/readme.md

 ## Features

-- **Random Quotes**: Get a new random quote every time you click the "Generate Quote" button.
+- **Random Quotes**: Get a new random quote every time you click the "Random Quote" button.
 - **Categories**: Filter quotes by categories such as Success, Technology, Life, and more.
 - **Share Quotes**: Share your favorite quotes on Twitter.
-- **Responsive Design**: The app is responsive and works well on both desktop and mobile devices.

 ## Live Preview